 Finding artists whose styles he loved, replied to his inquiry and were available to work with him was no easy feat!

-He browsed among thousands of artists and contacted more than he’d like to admit.
+He browsed among thousands of artists and contacted hundreds.

 However, many artists never got back to him.
 Others agreed to do it but never finished their artworks.

-Fortunately, in the end Malcolm had 21 amazing illustrations created by 18 different artists that he used to make his proposal an unforgettable moment in his life and in internet history!
+Fortunately, in the end Malcolm had 21 amazing illustrations created by 18 different artists (check out some of them below!) that he used to make his proposal an unforgettable moment in his life and in internet history!

-Today I want to show you how you can commission an artist in 5 easy steps!
+Today I want to show you how to commission an artist in 5 easy steps!

 1. Choose the right platform to commission an artist